GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing_ex1.md

 1. Load both files into QGIS.

-2. Add the OpenStreetMap basemap via the browser window --> XYZ Tiles.
+2. Add the OpenStreetMap basemap via the browser panel --> XYZ Tiles.

 3. Familiarise yourself with the data by opening the attribute table.